noelaamanda/pdsnd_github/README.md

 Explore US Bikeshare data

 ### Description
-Explore and treat data on bike rentals for three cities.
+Explore and treat data on bike rentals for three cities for a given time.
 Import data and compute descriptive statistics.

 ### Files used
 bikeshare.py